2013 Pacific hurricane season: Tropical Storm Octave

 A tropical wave moved across Central America and into the East Pacific on October 5.
 While passing south of the coastline of Mexico, the wave interacted with a large area of disturbed weather at the base of an upper-level trough, and the two features eventually merged by October 7.
 The incipient disturbance steadily organized over subsequent days, leading to the formation of a tropical depression by 18:00 UTC on October 12 while located about 545 mi south of the southern tip of Baja California; six hours later, the depression intensified into Tropical Storm Octave.
 Gradually recurving northeast around a subtropical ridge, the cyclone steadily strengthened amid a favorable atmospheric environment, reaching a peak intensity of 65 mph by 18:00 UTC on October 13.
 Thereafter, the cloud pattern became increasingly disorganized as wind shear increased the storm moved over cooler waters.
-The system moved ashore near Cabo San Lazaro, Mexico at 05:00 UTC on October 23 with maximum winds of 45 mph and quickly weakened over land.
+The system moved ashore near Cabo San Lazaro, Mexico at 05:00 UTC on October 15 with maximum winds of 45 mph and quickly weakened over land.
 By 12:00 UTC, Octave weakened to a tropical depression, and six hours later, it further degenerated into a remnant low over the southern portion of Sonora.
 The low dissipated shortly thereafter.

+6 inches of rain were reported in Baja California Sur and Northern Mexico.
+However, only minor flooding was reported.
+Moisture from Octave caused flash flooding in Texas and New Mexico.
+Damages from in both states totaled to US$34,000.